-PART 1: Contribution to the Fatherland
+PART 1: Dedication to the Fatherland

 ![]() |

-Join hands for peace and national independence
+Working together for peace and national independence.

 ![]() |

-Mr. Tran Van Gia gives gifts to a Catholic family with revolutionary contributions.
+| Mr. Tran Van Gia presents gifts to Catholic families who rendered meritorious services to the revolution.
 Photo: TVG |

 ![]() |

-Priest Pham Ngoc Phi - Parish Priest of Cho Moi Church (Vinh Ngoc Commune) on behalf of Catholic believers received the Third Class Resistance Medal for Priest Nguyen So.
-Photo: Provincial Catholic Solidarity Committee |
+| Father Pham Ngoc Phi - Parish Priest of Cho Moi Church (Vinh Ngoc commune) - on behalf of the Catholic faithful, received the posthumous award of the Third Class Resistance Medal against the French for Father Nguyen So.
+Photo: Provincial Catholic Solidarity Committee. |

 ![]() |

-Representatives of Brigade 146, Naval Region 4 visited and presented gifts to the family of martyr Nguyen Dai Hai on the occasion of the 76th anniversary of War Invalids and Martyrs Day.
+| Representatives from Brigade 146, Region 4 of the Navy, visited and presented gifts to the family of martyr Nguyen Dai Hai on the occasion of the 76th anniversary of the Day of War Invalids and Martyrs.
 Photo: VINH THANH |

 ![]() |

-The Executive Committee of Cam An Bac Commune Youth Union visited and presented gifts to the family of martyr Nguyen Dai Hai.
-Photo: TUAN HO |
+| The Executive Committee of the Cam An Bac Commune Youth Union visited and presented gifts to express gratitude to the family of martyr Nguyen Dai Hai.
+Photo: Tuan Ho |

 Source